6G-SANDBOX/docs/docs/tnlcm/swagger-ui.md

 - Go to the official website [Hoppscotch](https://hoppscotch.io/)
 - Install the [extension](https://chromewebstore.google.com/detail/hoppscotch-browser-extens/amknoiejhlmhancpahfcfcfhllgkpbld) in your browser and enable it
-- Once installed, access the TNLCM API URL and open the extension.
+- Once enabled, access the TNLCM API URL and open the extension.
 Add a new origin, which is the TNLCM API URL, as shown in the image:

 <p align="center">
     ![hoppscotchOrigin](./images/hoppscotchOrigin.png)